The MAK Pellet Grill Fans Facebook group is very active and helpful.

 Remember that the temperature at the grate level will be considerably higher if you have the Flame Zone uncovered—so while your grill might read 450°, the temperature where your steak is searing will be much hotter.
 The thermocouple measures the overall grill temperature, much like a house thermostat regulates the overall temperature.
 Your room thermostat might be set to 70 degrees, but if you stand over the open air vent while it’s blowing, it will be much warmer at the heat source.

-We designed our grills so that anyone can repair their MAK without specialized training or equipment.
+We designed our grills so that anyone can repair their MAK without being particularly handy or using uncommon equipment.
 We’ve also produced a number of technical/service videos with step-by-step instructions, showing you how to repair your MAK.
 We’re also just a phone call or email away for any additional support you might need.
-503-623-1234, or firstname.lastname@example.org
+503-623-1234, or [email protected]

-We do recommend buying just a bag or two of any new pellet that you’re trying before loading up on tons of them—some brands of pellets create more ash than others (which necessitates more frequent fire-pot cleaning), some are formulated for greater heat production vs. greater smoke production, and you’ll want to experiment with what flavors you like best.
+We do recommend buying just a bag or two of any new pellet that you’re trying before loading up on tons of them—some brands of pellets create more ash than others which means having to clean your firepot more often.
+Some are formulated for greater heat production vs. greater smoke production, and you’ll want to experiment with what flavors you like best.

-No. Fuel pellets often made from scrap woods, which could have paint, stain, or other contaminants that are not healthy for you (not to mention would taste just awful when they burn!).
+No. Fuel pellets often made from scrap woods, which could have paint, stain, or other contaminants and cancer causing chemicals that are not healthy for you (not to mention would taste just awful when they burn!).
 We always recommend that you use only hardwood barbecue pellets, which are considered food grade pellets.

 Yes.
-Each new MAK Grill is covered with a 3-year warranty.
-You can find the full warranty information on our website at:
+Each new MAK Grill is covered with a Limited Lifetime Warranty.